Carbon Black Sales - Description, Market Prospects, Industry...

 Organization and Structure

-Carbon black is largely a homogenous product with many trade names.
+Carbon black is essentially a homogenous product with many trade names.
 It is essentially an oil by-product used to make tires, inks, and other products.
-The principal economic industries responsible for the purchase of carbon black were domestic manufacturing industries, which purchased nearly 95 percent of the industry’s shipments.
+The principal economic industries responsible for carbon black were domestic manufacturing, which purchased nearly 95 percent of the industry’s shipments.
 A 1998 ranking of purchased carbon black output found these industries responsible for carbon black usage: tires and inner tubes, which purchased approximately 50 percent of the industry’s shipments; industrial applications, which used 15 percent of the carbon black manufactured in the United States; and specialty applications, such as wiring, plastics, and coatings, which used 10 percent.

-In the late 1990s, 22 establishments were engaged in the production of carbon black.
-These establishments employed 1,860 workers in 2000.
+In the late 1990s, 22 establishments produced carbon black, employing 1,860 workers in 2000.
 The U.S. carbon black industry was centered primarily in southern states.
 Eight companies operated out of Texas, while five were based in Louisiana.

 Background and Development

 The Cabot family was involved in carbon black production from the industry’s outset.
-In 1882, Godfrey Cabot built a carbon black plant in Buffalo Mills, Pennsylvania.
+1882, Godfrey Cabot built a carbon black plant in Buffalo Mills, Pennsylvania.
 At the time, carbon black was made by impinging a gas flame against steel.
 After World War I, it was discovered that carbon black had properties for reinforcing rubber products.
-It was this innovation that fueled the industry’s growth.
+This innovation fueled the industry’s growth.

-As early as 1864, carbon black was used as a printing ink and it is still employed in this sector in the late 1990s.
+Carbon black was used as a printing ink as early as 1864, and it was still employed in this sector in the late 1990s.
 The most revolutionary application was developed for the rubber industry, which discovered that carbon black made tires tougher.
 In 1920, the rubber industry consumed only 40 percent of the carbon black produced.
 Today, the rubber industry is the largest market for carbon black.

-By 1972 carbon black prices were deteriorating because production capacity was greater than production.
+By 1972, carbon black prices were deteriorating because production capacity was more significant than production.
 Production was three billion pounds per year, while production capacity was about four billion pounds per year.
-In addition, the cutback in gasoline usage that followed the oil embargo of 1973 took a heavy toll on carbon black demand.
+In addition, the cutback in gasoline usage that followed the oil embargo in 1973 took a heavy toll on carbon black demand.
 At that time, 95 percent of carbon black use was associated with automobile applications; 70 percent went into tire production alone.
-Higher costs were also having a detrimental effect on the industry.
+Higher costs also had a detrimental effect on the industry.
 As carbon black prices increased, demand for the industry’s products was reduced.
 Carbon black production capacity fell from an estimated 4.21 billion pounds in 1979 to 3.38 billion pounds in 1981.
-The decline in 1978 and 1979 mirrored the downturn in the U.S. automotive industry, but export business buoyed the industry.
+The decline in 1978 and 1979 mirrored the downturn in the U.S. automotive industry, but export business buoyed the sector.

 By the 1980s, with four or five years of increasing prices behind it, relative stability had returned to the carbon black market.
 Prices for carbon black generally followed oil prices.
 As oil prices stabilized, so did prices for carbon black.

-The total value of industry shipments increased 21 percent from $570 million in 1987 to $692 million in 1990.
-This number declined to a decade low of $604 million in 1991, but continually rose to $800 million by the mid-1990s.
+Industry shipments increased 21 percent from $570 million in 1987 to $692 million in 1990.
+This number declined to a decade low of $604 million in 1991 but continually rose to $800 million by the mid-1990s.
 Despite the increase in carbon black shipments, leading producers in the fiercely competitive and sagging U.S. auto industry compelled producers to enter overseas markets.
-In the early 1990s, U.S. producers established operations in Europe and in Japan.
+In the early 1990s, U.S. producers established operations in Europe and Japan.
 The leading U.S. producer was Cabot Corporation, with total mid-1990s sales of $1.69 billion.
-It recorded negligible profits in the United States, but generated huge profits abroad.
+It recorded negligible profits in the United States but generated huge profits abroad.

-As the carbon black industry entered the mid-1990s, U.S. producers were facing stiff competition from traditionally import-oriented countries.
-U.S. producers were seeking new markets in developing economies such as China.
-The demand for carbon black in China was expected to grow 6.6 percent per year during the 1990s.
+As the carbon black industry entered the mid-1990s, U.S. producers faced stiff competition from traditionally import-oriented countries and sought new markets in developing economies such as China.
+The demand for carbon black in China was expected to grow 6.6 percent yearly during the 1990s.
 U.S. consumption of carbon black was also projected to increase an average of 2.7 percent annually to $640 million in 1997.
 This projection was predicated on the gradual recovery of the auto industry.

 By March 1995, U.S. demand for carbon black caused a 10 percent increase in price.
 This dramatic increase was not to be repeated the following year, however.
-Instead, 1996 operating rates were high and pricing was weak as carbon black sold for 28 to 50 cents per pound.
-Industry leaders attempted to raise prices 5 percent but were unsuccessful.
-Tire manufacturers, who purchased 50 percent of U.S. produced carbon black, resisted the price increase.
+Instead, 1996 operating rates were high, and pricing was weak as carbon black sold for 28 to 50 cents per pound.
+Industry leaders attempted to raise prices by 5 percent but were unsuccessful.
+Tire manufacturers, who purchased 50 percent of U.S.-produced carbon black, resisted the price increase.

 Current Conditions

 However, in 1999, rising crude oil prices impacted the carbon black market.
-While demand for tires remained strong in North America, a surge of cheaper import tires undercut carbon black prices.
+While tire demand remained strong in North America, a surge of cheaper import tires undercut carbon black prices.
 Tires originating in Korea and Brazil claimed an increasing share of the market.

 Industry Leaders

 The Boston, Massachusetts-based Cabot Corporation was the world’s largest producer of carbon black in 1998, producing some 995 million pounds.
 The Cabot Corporation was a conglomeration of specialty metals, chemical, and energy businesses.
 When the carbon black market staggered in the early 1980s, Cabot expanded into fields such as high-technology ceramics.
-Cabot also kept effective control over the slow-growth carbon black market segment of through restructuring efforts, including drastic reductions in unit costs to counter the heavy fixed capital investment required for carbon black production.
+Cabot also effectively controlled the slow-growth carbon black market segment through restructuring efforts, including drastic reductions in unit costs to counter the heavy fixed capital investment required for carbon black production.

 In 1996, Cabot bought a plant in Merak, Indonesia.
-The plant was expected to double its capacity to 60,000 metric tons per year.
-Also in 1996, Cabot instituted a system that measured the performance of its 71 carbon black plants and conveyed the information to all plant managers.
-Cabot was able to stay ahead of competitors and quadruple earnings per share through cutting costs, modernization, and restructuring.
-In 1997 the company introduced a new line of carbon black pigments, which helped it remain at the forefront of the industry.
+The plant was expected to double its capacity to 60,000 metric tons annually.
+Also, in 1996, Cabot instituted a system that measured the performance of its 71 carbon black plants and conveyed the information to all plant managers.
+Cabot could stay ahead of competitors and quadruple earnings per share through cutting costs, modernization, and restructuring.
+In 1997, the company introduced a new line of carbon black pigments, which helped it remain at the forefront of the industry.
 Cabot’s efforts were rewarded.
 Sales in 1998 were approximately $1.7 billion, and the company employed 4,800 workers.

-The second-largest producer of carbon black was Columbian Chemicals Co. of Atlanta, Georgia.
+Columbian Chemicals Co. of Atlanta, Georgia, was the second-largest producer of carbon black.
 In 1996, Columbian underwent a 25 percent expansion that increased its global capacity by 180,000 pounds.
 This restructuring cost approximately $60 million.
 The company operated 11 plants in 8 countries.
-Columbian’s total sales were $260 million in 1998, and they employed 1,400 people.
+Columbian’s total sales were $260 million in 1998, and it employed 1,400 people.

 Another major industry player was Degussa’s Carbon Black Division of Ridgefield Park, New Jersey, with $150 million in sales and 300 employees.
 In 1998, Degussa moved aggressively to capture a greater share of the Asian market for carbon black by acquiring the carbon black division of LG Chemical in South Korea.
 Other leading carbon black producers included JM Huber Corporation’s Engineered Carbons Division (bought by Gantrade Corporation in 1995) of Borger, Texas, and Norit Americas Inc. of Atlanta, Georgia.